uvaai/ml1/10 week1/40 Turing Test/content.md

 6, whichever you think provides the most convincing argument.
 Turing gives a description and a counterargument for each of these objections.
 Write your own reply to Turing for the objection you chose, responding to his description and/or counterargument.
-Explain why you think this objection *is* in fact a valid objection to using the Imitation Game as a test to determine if a machine can think.
+Argue why you think this objection could in fact be a valid objection to using the Imitation Game as a test to determine if a machine can think.